Kison/strapi-plugin-quill-editor/CONTRIBUTING.md

-# Contributing to Strapi Plugin Quill Editor
+# Contributing to Strapi Plugin Quill Field

-Thank you for considering contributing to the Strapi Plugin Quill Editor!
+Thank you for considering contributing to the Strapi Plugin Quill Field!
 This document outlines the guidelines for contributing to this project.

 ## Code of Conduct